-This is an updated blog post.
-The original post provided notes for my lecture on the 15th June at the Centre for British Studies, Humboldt University of Berlin, as part of the Ringvorlesung: The Future of the UK: Between Internal and External Divisions.
-I had written it before the vote in the UK to leave the EU, which provided the only realistic chance of a second referendum on Scottish independence.
-So, the background sections remain the same, but I update the contemporary section with reference to Brexit and its consequences.
+This post provides notes for my lecture on the 15th June at the Centre for British Studies, Humboldt University of Berlin, as part of the Ringvorlesung: The Future of the UK: Between Internal and External Divisions.

 The vote to remain in the UK, in the Scottish independence referendum in 2014, did not settle the matter.
 Nor did it harm the fortunes of the pro-independence party, the Scottish National Party.
 Instead, its popularity has risen remarkably, and major constitutional change remains high on the agenda, particularly during the run up to a referendum on the UK’s exit from the EU.
 This continued fascination with the constitution overshadows the day-to-day business of Scottish politics.
 Cairney highlights one aspect in particular: the tendency for limited public and parliamentary scrutiny of substantive policy issues when they are viewed through a constitutional (rather than substantive policy) lens, producing an image of weak accountability.